-Outdoor Living isn't all fun and games; there's work to be done while the sun shines.
-Whether you're planting flowers, weeding the vegetable garden, or just washing the car, our Garden Apron has a unique, split-skirt design that allows you to more easily move through all your summer chores.
+It's getting to be time to Think Spring!
+We're starting to see some nice days among the last gasps of the winter weather, and there's work to be done while the sun shines.
+Whether you're prepping the beds for vegetable starts, planting a few early flowers, or just washing the car; our Garden Apron has a unique, split-skirt design that allows you to more easily move through all your outdoor chores.
 You can squat, bend, sit or stand without stretching, pulling or binding.
-We chose two tough denims from Fabric.com to make the apron a true workhouse, then added bold lines of topstitching, rivets, and adjustable ties for fashion and function.
+We chose two tough denims from Fabric.com to make the apron a true workhorse, then added bold lines of topstitching, rivets, and adjustable ties for fashion and function.

 "Snug as a mug on a rug."
 Just gotta say that and get it out of the way!
 Sometimes a placemat takes up too much real estate, and a coaster is too small to hold anything extra.
 A mug rug is bigger than a coaster but smaller than a placemat – just the right size at your desk, in the sewing room, or on a small end table in the living room or den.
 Our design adds a unique little pocket with its own napkin for truly self-contained snacking.
 We used scraps from Bonnie & Camille's Marmalade collection for Moda Fabrics and framed it all with coordinating rick rack.
 The combination of sweet colors and pretty prints really makes a difference on this small project.
 Be bold with your choices, mix and match to fashion your own look.
 For more on creating great combos, take a look at our tutorial: Mixing and Matching Designer Fabric Collections.